intelliot/x-address-proposal/src/README.md

 [1] By placing the checksum first in the data to be encoded, we induce any change to the address/tag/network/expiration to change the first several characters of the resulting address—usually the 4-6 characters after the initial X or T. This aids visual identification of the address, and is a security benefit as well.
 Consider smaller embedded screens, where users have to horizontally scroll (or wait) to see the entire address.
 If you have an identical prefix despite different destination tags, it would be easier for an attacker to trick a user into sending funds to an unintended destination.
 This can occur if users fail to verify both the beginning and the end of the string.
 With the X address format, verifying the first ~6 characters of the string should be sufficient to thwart most attacks of this type.

-#### 3. Delimiter
+#### 3. Separator

-The delimiter prevents ambiguity between the checksum and the tag, making parsing simpler.
-It must be a character that does not appear in our base58 alphabet, so it can only be '0' or 'l'.
-With this specification, '0' is chosen.
+The separator prevents ambiguity between the checksum and the tag, simplifying parsing.

 #### 4. Tag